Engineering

 Start with these questions:

-- Do I need complex relationships between data? → PostgreSQL/Supabase
+1. Do I need complex relationships between data? → PostgreSQL

-For 90% of web applications, Supabase (PostgreSQL) handles your needs while keeping your options open.
-You get enterprise-grade reliability with startup-friendly developer experience.
+For most web applications, a managed PostgreSQL database handles your needs while keeping your options open.
+You get enterprise-grade reliability with a startup-friendly developer experience.

 Key Takeaways